 Students are taught curriculum subjects in both Pacific languages and English (bilingual) or in Pacific languages only (immersion).

 Parent/whānau led ECE services

 A category of early childhood services that do not have to meet teacher registration targets, and have high levels of parent and/or whānau involvement in providing education and care for children.
 These services include licensed Playcentres and licensed Te kōhanga reo.

 Partnership schools/kura hourua

-Partnership schools/kura hourua are the newest type of school in the education system.
-These schools are partnerships between education, business and community groups to provide new opportunities for students to achieve education success.
-You can find out more about partnership schools in the charter schools section of the Youth Law website.
+Partnership schools/kura hourua were partnerships between education, business and community groups to provide new opportunities for students to achieve education success.
+Partnership schools no longer exist.
+These schools were converted into special character schools during 2019.

 Now referred to as Institutes of technology and polytechnics.

 The main activity of a first-year tertiary student at 1 October the previous year.
 Categories include: attendance at a secondary school or other form of education, paid employment, house-person, retired or other beneficiary, and overseas.